 Saturday stud Lower – Sâmbăta de Jos

 If you are able to spend the night in Fagaras, it’s well worth the slower pace to settle in for a night- or even a few- and experience more that this small city has to offer.
 One of my favorite ways to spend an evening or extend my trip another day is through Airbnb Experiences.
-Click here to explore what Airbnb experiences are available in Fagaras during the dates of your visit.
-Airbnb Experiences have been some of my most meaningful travel experiences, via being invited to participate in cultural traditions, sit at the table during family meals, and given access to other typically-tourist-off-limits areas of a country’s place and culture.
+Small tours, cooking classes, and Airbnb Experiences have been some of my most meaningful travel experiences.
+I love these opportunities to be invited to participate in cultural traditions, sit at the table during family meals, and given access to other typically-tourist-off-limits aspects of a country’s place and culture.

 In conclusion, Farăgăraș is a hidden gem in Romania that should not be missed, especially for solo travelers seeking adventure and stunning scenery.

 From hiking the mountains to exploring the castle, charming town, horse farm, and nearby monastery, there is something for everyone in this beautiful corner of the world.